Shashank0908-BH/Shashank0908-BH/README.md

 - Implemented Retrieval-Augmented Generation (RAG) with Pinecone, enabling sub-second retrieval latency for 1M+ medical documents.
 - Designed and maintained AWS microservices (Lambda, API Gateway, EC2), achieving 99.9% uptime.

-> **Note:** Most of my work at HealthGPT involved confidential projects.
-As a result, the repositories for these are not publicly accessible.
+> **Note:** Most of my work at HealthGPT, CSIR-IITR, and Enterprise Case Management for NIC was performed confidentially for government projects.
+As a result, the repositories and further details of these works are not publicly accessible.
 If you would like to know more about my experience, feel free to connect!

 ---